MindWorkAI/AI-Studio/README.md

 Other News:

-- October 2024: We have our first financial supporter: Thank you @richard-stanton for financially supporting AI Studio.
-The supporter page in the app will be updated accordingly with the next update.
+- October 2024: We've found the first two financial supporters.
+Huge thanks to `richard-stanton` and `peerschuett` for backing the project.
+Thanks for having the courage to be the first to support us.

 - October 2024: The [German Aerospace Center (DLR)](https://en.wikipedia.org/wiki/German_Aerospace_Center) ([Website](https://www.dlr.de/en)) will use AI Studio at least within the scope of one project and will also contribute to its further development.
 This is great news.